vpatel85/rnaseq/README.md

 **nf-core/rnaseq** is a bioinformatics pipeline that can be used to analyse RNA sequencing data obtained from organisms with a reference genome and annotation.
 It takes a samplesheet with FASTQ files or pre-aligned BAM files as input, performs quality control (QC), trimming and (pseudo-)alignment, and produces a gene expression matrix and extensive QC report.

+> **Note**: This version is being tested and validated in the Seqera testing workspace for enhanced functionality and performance improvements.

 ![nf-core/rnaseq metro map](docs/images/nf-core-rnaseq_metro_map_grey_animated.svg)

 > In case the image above is not loading, please have a look at the [static version](docs/images/nf-core-rnaseq_metro_map_grey.png).